hekaplex/2022_01_DSI_WD/M_Wilson/M_Wilson.md

 That said, I have taken it upon myself to build a secondary capstone... to showcase my true capabilities and defeat the gatekeepers: Project ONUS
 ```
+## The repo for this project may be found here: https://github.com/BasiliskOps/ONUS